abinand/abinand/README.md

 # Hi, I'm Abinand 👋

 I'm a former software developer with a background in web applications and a bit of game programming, now transitioning into **data analytics**.
-I later moved into a **business analyst role**, where I worked closely with data to support decision-making.
-This experience sharpened my skills in **requirements gathering, documentation, and analysis**, and gave me perspective on how data is used to drive business outcomes.

 My GitHub started as a collection of programming projects from my software engineering days, but going forward it will showcase my journey in analytics—covering **data wrangling, visualization, and statistical analysis**.